A Comprehensive Survey on Relation Extraction: Recent Advances and New Frontiers: Introduction

 \section{Introduction}

-Relation extraction (RE) is an essential task in natural language processing (NLP), which involves extracting entities and relations between entities from unstructured texts.
-Each relation is represented as a triplet \textit{$ \langle$head$\_$entity, relationship, tail$\_$entity$\rangle$}, consisting of two entities and the relation between them.
-RE is a crucial tool for extracting structured information from unstructured texts, which can be used for many downstream applications \cite{Nayak2021DeepNA,xu2022conreader}, such as knowledge graph completion \cite{chen2022hybrid} and alignment \cite{zhang2022benchmark}, question answering \cite{luoKnowledgeBaseQuestion2018}, and information retrieval \cite{yang2020biomedical}.
-As the amount of textual content continues to grow, it is intractable to manually extract structured information from unstructured texts.
+Relation extraction (RE) is an essential task in natural language processing (NLP), which involves extracting entities and relations between them from underlying content.
+In this paper, we primarily focus on binary relations as the main unit of analysis for RE tasks.
+Each relation is represented as a triplet \textit{$\langle$head$\_$entity, relationship, tail$\_$entity$\rangle$}, consisting of two entities and the relation between them.
+RE facilitates the extraction of structured information from vast troves of unstructured texts, thereby unlocking the value hidden within such data.
+It can be used for many downstream applications \cite{Nayak2021DeepNA,xu2022conreader}, such as knowledge graph completion \cite{chen2022hybrid} and alignment \cite{zhang2022benchmark}, question answering \cite{luoKnowledgeBaseQuestion2018}, and information retrieval \cite{yang2020biomedical}.
+In the era of Large Language Models (LLMs), RE methods continue to demonstrate significant advantages.
+LLMs struggle to accurately retain all the knowledge implied within the text, especially in handling long-tail texts where errors in judging relationships between entities are prone to occur.
+Thus, RE techniques serve as a potent technical complement in enhancing the accuracy of LLMs.
+Furthermore, in rapidly evolving domains where new entities, relationships, and concepts frequently emerge, RE methods offer the flexibility to effectively adapt to and incorporate new information, offering scalable solutions to the daunting task of mining structured insights from the vast expanse of unstructured data.
 Therefore, designing automatic approaches to extract the relations between entities contained in unstructured texts becomes increasingly necessary, leading to the booming development of RE.